AIRPHOTO INTERPRETATION CLASSICS

 Belcher, D. J., United States.
 Office of Naval Research Amphibious Branch., Naval Photographic Interpretation Center (U.S). and Cornell University.
 School of Civil Engineering, 1951, A Photo-analysis key for the determination of ground conditions : land form reports: Technical report ; no. 3: Ithaca, Cornell University, 6 v.

 Gilman, W., 1955, Report on a new profession: PHOTOANALYST: Popular Mechanics (April 1955), p.
-118-121, 240-248.
+118-121, 240-248. text

 Lueder, Donald R., 1959, Aerial photographic interpretation.
 New York, McGraw-Hill, 462 p.